taylorg8900/Obsidian-Notes-Coding/projects/README.md

 - [ ] work more on robosub website
 - [ ] create apex legends csv file appending program for appending rp values to a csv file, and also finding out the local time on the system to be added as well
 - [ ] go through the ROS course on canvas
+- [ ] using VIM binds in obsidian might be good, is available

 list of subjects to get introduced to, or learn more about